 How long did you have to be there?

-Oh, less than a minute, and then the UR cleared pretty quickly.
+Help us in a minute, and then you were cleared pretty quickly.

-No, we were in the closet for uh probably 40 minutes.
+No, we were in the closet for probably 40 minutes.

-Like we we were locked in the closet until SWAT came and got us and took us somewhere else, and then took us somewhere else, and now we're you know, standing out on the street and kids are you know finding their parents.
+Like, we were locked in the closet until SWAT came and got us and took us somewhere else and then took us somewhere else.

 Wow, that certainly paints a picture.

-So you just heard uh an interview uh with a teacher who said that they just trained for this six weeks ago, uh, when this uh mass shooting happened a few hours ago.
+So, you just heard an interview with a teacher who said that they just trained for this six weeks ago when this mass shooting happened a few hours ago.

-She said she put numerous students in a in a closet and waited there for 40 minutes.
+She said she put numerous students in a closet and waited there for 40 minutes.

-I was praying to God thinking that he could save us all in that we can make it out of life.
+I was praying to God, thinking that He could save us all from that.

 Kids were freaking out.

-There's kids freaking out students, students bringing out teachers.
+There's kids freaking out, students freaking out teachers.

 I was sitting in class, the bottom floor of the freshman building, and all we heard was gunshots.